 Multivariate Experimental Psychology from the Society of Multivariate Experimental Psychology.
 He has published extensively on latent variable modeling and many of his procedures are implemented in Mplus.

 He is responsible for determining statistical directions for Mplus, formulating new models, methodological writing, and teaching.

 Tihomir Asparouhov obtained his Ph.D. in Mathematics at the California Institute

 of Technology.
 His responsibilities include the development of new statistical techniques,

 algorithms, and models; statistical programming; and statistical and technical writing.
-He has written on complex survey analysis, multilevel modeling, survival analysis, structural equation modeling, and Bayesian analysis.
+He has written on complex survey analysis, multilevel modeling, survival analysis, structural equation modeling, Bayesian analysis, and multilevel time series analysis.

 Thuy Nguyen obtained her M.S. in Computer Science from New York University.

 Her responsibilities include development and programming of the user interface, Mplus language